 If you don’t have all your grades, including the results of your final exam, semester-end assignments, or “class participation” grade, if any, then you’ll need to pick up those scores or course work from your instructor.
 The Code of Teaching Responsibility requires instructors to retain course work not returned to students at the end of a semester for at least one semester.

 Once you’ve calculated your grade, determine if you believe your instructor has made a simple math error.
 If so, make an appointment with your instructor to review the matter.
 If the math doesn’t reveal any discrepancy, you can still visit with your instructor to seek clarification of your grade.
 You might find your instructor is missing a grade on an assignment that you can produce.

 If the issue turns out to be a disagreement over the quality of your work, the going gets tough.
 After all, in the end it’s your instructor’s assessment of your work that matters, not yours.

 Can you file a request for a hearing to contest your grade?
 Yes, but only after first trying to resolve the dispute as suggested above.
-The "Academic Freedom for Students at Michigan State University” (AFR) provides for students to settle grade disputes using established department or school grievance procedures.
-(See also Grievance Procedures on the Ombudsperson's web site.)
+The "Student Rights and Responsibilities” (SRR) provides for students to settle grade disputes using established department or school grievance procedures.
+(See also Grievance Procedures on the University Ombudsperson's web site.)

 One more suggestion: When contesting a final course grade, don’t ask your instructor for extra-credit assignments with the hopes of raising your grade.
 Also, don’t ask your instructor to consider changing the disputed grade to an I-Incomplete to allow additional time to complete missed assignments.
 Your instructor simply cannot assign more course work after the end of semester for the sole purpose of raising your grade, and absent a compelling reason, your instructor also cannot change a grade to an I-Incomplete once the semester ends.
 (See the criteria to qualify for an I-Incomplete.)